synzen/MonitoRSS/README.md

 As an experiment, I am hosting the bot to see how it performs and doing any potential fixes along the way.
 For more information, [see here](https://www.reddit.com/r/discordapp/comments/5n9l6w/discordrss_an_rss_bot/) on adding the bot to your server.

-The bot should perform fine on a private server (self-hosted) since you have the ability to restart the bot should it crash.
+The bot performs fine on a private server (self-hosted) since you have the ability to restart the bot should it crash, and can track its progress.
 Once I have done enough testing as a public bot to deem it completely stable, I will post a [release](https://github.com/synzen/Discord.RSS/releases).
 In any case, whatever changes I make while testing the public bot will also apply to self-hosted bots since they are all-around improvements.

-For steps on how to use the bot, see https://github.com/synzen/Discord.RSS/wiki.
+For steps on how to start the bot on your own and on using the bot itself, see https://github.com/synzen/Discord.RSS/wiki.

 ##Built With
 * [Node.js] (https://nodejs.org/en/)